Aathishwar-Vaishnav/Airbnb-Analysis-Using-PowerBI/README.md

 o	Review patterns
 o	Availability analysis

 5. 📈 Power BI Dashboarding
 •	Imported cleaned data into Power BI
-•	Created interactive reports to: o	Explore regional pricing trends o	Understand host behaviour o	Identify top-performing property types
+•	Created interactive reports to:
+•	Explore regional pricing trends
+•	Understand host behaviour
+•	Identify top-performing property types

 Streamlit
- In the 'Home' section of our project, users can explore detailed hotel information by selecting a country.This feature provides an overview of each hotel, including price, room type, description, and ratings.
+ In the 'Home' section of our project, users can explore detailed hotel information by selecting a country.
+This feature provides an overview of each hotel, including price, room type, description, and ratings.
  In the 'Discover' section, users have the opportunity to explore countries through dynamic geo-visualizations, supplemented with price insights.
  In the 'Insight' section, users explore two categories: 'Top Insights' and 'Filtered Insights'.
 'Top Insights' offer pre-defined queries with insightful analysis, while 'Filtered Insights' allow users to select specific criteria for tailored visualizations

 Power BI
 Power BI dashboard provides interactive visualizations and insights derived from the Airbnb dataset.
 It allows you to explore various aspects of Airbnb listings, including pricing trends, property types, and geographical distributions.